daniel-valdes/stock-eda/README.md

 ## Transformations

 Our original dataset only has Ticker values for each security.
 To improve the readability, I've brought in a column that has the name of the company associated with each ticker.
 This can be accomplished using the separate dataframe from EOD Data and performing an INNER join on the Ticker symbol.
 There is a large amount of missing data in our dataset.
-Every row has at least one columns with missing information.
+Every row has at least one column with missing information.

 ## Market Sector Breakdown
 ![SectorStockVolum](figures/StockVolume_Sector.png)